All we know about shadowy Wagner mercenaries helping Putin wage war on Ukraine

 The group, formally PMC Wagner, recently moved its headquarters to an imposing glass high-rise in St Petersburg, which also acts as a technology centre and holds exhibits of advanced weaponry along grey corridors filled with camouflaged personnel.

-Unsettling accounts of life in the mercenary group have surfaced recently from former members including Andrei Medvedev, who last month sought asylum in Norway after deserting a Wagner regiment in Ukraine.
-The 26-year-old said said sergeants were ruthless in their attempts to recruit new fighters.
+Unsettling accounts of life in the mercenary group have surfaced recently from former members including Andrei Medvedev, who sought asylum in Norway in January after deserting a Wagner regiment in Ukraine.

+The 26-year-old said sergeants were ruthless in their attempts to recruit new fighters.

 “They would round up those who did not want to fight and shoot them in front of newcomers,” he alleged in an interview with CNN.